Free Internet :: Making an honest living

 Of course the Old Internet is dead, once Warner Brothers and the big battalions got into the act (and after many lost their pants in the DotCom bubble), it's settled down as a place where pornmongers and Big Entertainment can thrive, alongside sellers of largescale business information.

 What Steve and many others really need is some way to make an honest buck out of our writing.
 Micro-payments would allow this, but though the technology is ripe they have never "caught on".
+Question

 : How often over the last few years has web-guru Jakob Neilsen